Kenrokuen Garden 兼六園

-"Kenrokuen" means “garden that combines six characteristics".
+"Kenrokuen" means “garden that combines six characteristics."
 These six characteristics are spaciousness, seclusion, artifice, antiquity, water-courses and panoramas.
-Not every garden in Japan can combine all of these features but Kenrokuen nails each one.
+Not every garden in Japan can combine all of these features but Kenrokuen does.

 The ride takes 20 minutes and costs 200 yen.
-Alternatively, JR rail pass holders can take the JR buses bound for Korinbo using the rail pass.
-There are 1-3 buses per hour.
-The garden is central to much of what you will want to see in Kanazawa.
+Alternatively, JR Rail Pass holders can take the JR buses bound for Korinbo using their passes.
+There are up tp three buses per hour.
+The garden is central to many of Kanazawa's main attractions.

 In 1822, the garden took its present name and in 1874, the garden was opened to the public.

-Check off every aspect of a traditional Japanese garden here: ponds, stone lanterns, waterfalls, stone paths, bridges, streams, tea houses and artificial hills.
+Every feature of a traditional Japanese garden is present here: ponds, stone lanterns, waterfalls, stone paths, bridges, streams, tea houses and artificial hills.
 In this natural environment, you can easily spend at least a few hours absorbing the peaceful surroundings, designed for meditative practices during the feudal era.